abk7777/examples/aws-python-simple-http-endpoint/README.md

 This example demonstrates how to setup a simple HTTP GET endpoint.
 Once you ping it, it will reply with the current time.
 While the internal function is name `currentTime` the HTTP endpoint is exposed as `ping`.

+This example has been modified to show how to use `serverless-python-requirements` to restructure the Serverless Lambda distribution package such that importing user-defined modules works correctly in Lambda.

 ## Use Cases

 - Wrapping an existing internal or external endpoint/service